 Delicious Sausage and Rice Stuffed Acorn Squash Recipe!
 So easy to make, great for family dinners, easy to make vegetarian, paleo or vegan!

 Sausage and Rice Stuffed Acorn Squash Recipe

-3. In a fry pan, begin to brown the sausage.
+- In a frying pan, begin to brown the sausage.
 Add the bacon, garlic, chili flakes and paprika and fry until ¾ cooked.

-8. Place them on a parchment lined baking pan
+- Place them on a parchment-lined baking pan